Enforcement Rules of the Special Education Act

 Article 1

-These Enforcement Rules have been formulated in accordance with the provisions of Article 50 of the Special Education Act(hereunder referred to as “the Act”).
+These Enforcement Rules are formulated in accordance with the provisions of Article 56 of the Special Education Act(hereunder abbreviated to “the Act”).

 Article 2